 - Therapy involving young children (under 16 years old)

-If you have any of these issues, or these issues, or other issues out of my scope of practice arise in treatment, I will refer you to therapists who specialize in these areas.
+If you have any of these issues, or other issues out of my scope of practice emerge in treatment, I will refer you to therapists who specialize in these areas.

 Is everything I tell you confidential?